China reshuffles top military ranks ahead of leadership change

 Xu is one of eight members of the military commission, which is headed by President Hu Jintao, also the ruling Communist Party's top official.

-But sources and analysts are divided over whether Hu will follow in the footsteps of his predecessor Jiang Zemin, who hung on to the military chairmanship for two years after stepping down as party chief.
+But sources and analysts are divided over whether Hu will follow in his the footsteps of hi predecessor Jiang Zemin, who hung on to the military chairmanship for two years after stepping down as party chief.

 Hu, 69, has not made public his plans for retirement but, unlike in the West where former presidents and prime ministers tend to fade from the public eye, Chinese leaders seek to maintain influence to avoid possible adverse political repercussions down the road and preserve their legacy.